G-KrishnaAdithya/examAnswersSummarizer/MANUAL.md

 Follow these steps to use the app

-Create a config.py app and have you Google api key ther in the belpw format config.py
+Create a config.py app and have your Google api key there in the below format config.py
 GOOGLE_API_KEY="YOUR-API-KEY"